LogoMali Gariani Realty

 Population & demographic profile

-Legacy West and the surrounding Plano neighborhoods blend an international workforce with long-time residents.
-The figures below reference recent American Community Survey (2023) estimates and city planning reports.
+Understanding Plano's community composition helps buyers match lifestyle preferences with neighborhood character.
+The figures below reference recent American Community Survey estimates and city planning reports.

 Total Population